-- 14.1.1 The ACD receives an annual management charge for carrying out its duties payable out of the Scheme Property.
+- 14.1.1 The ACD receives an annual management charge for managing the Company at a rate per annum of the value of the property of the Company accruing daily and payable out Scheme Property.
 The current rate of the annual management charge for the Company set out in Annexure 1.
-The ACD is responsible for the payment of the fees of the Administrator, the Investment Managers and those of any sub-advisers.
-The annual management charge is calculated and accrued daily and charged to the Company on a monthly basis in arrears. - 14.1.2 The ACD is also entitled to receive a fee for its role as registrar (which may be delegated).
-This fee is taken from the Scheme Property, see paragraph 14.7 below. - 14.1.3 Any increase to the annual management charge may be made by the ACD only after giving 60 days' written notice to the Shareholders. - 14.1.4 The annual management charge is normally charged against the income of the Company, in accordance with the FCA Handbook, and will be paid monthly in arrears. - 14.1.5 Any excess annual management charge that is collected will be rebated annually to the Company.
+The ACD is responsible for the payment of the fees of the Investment Managers and those of any sub-advisers.
+The annual management charge is calculated daily and charged to the Company on a monthly basis. - 14.1.2 The ACD is also entitled to receive a fee for its role as registrar (which may be delegated).
+This fee is taken from the Scheme Property, see paragraph 14.7 below. - 14.1.3 Any increase to the annual management charge may be made by the ACD only after giving 60 days' written notice to the Shareholders.

+14.1.4 The annual management charge is normally charged apportioned between the capital property and income of the Company, in accordance with the FCA Rules, and will be paid monthly in arrears.
+It should be noted that this policy may result in capital erosion or constrain capital growth.